 College courses can be expensive, but the benefit of learning something new can last a lifetime.
 If you have an interest outside of your major, look into taking a course as an elective.
 Your tax refund may or may not be able to cover the entire cost, but it will give you a boost.
 You may also consider using the money for additional training certificates that do apply to your major.

 Are you thinking about studying abroad next semester or traveling for a class trip?
 It is a great idea to start saving as early as possible.
 Whether you’re heading to Cuba or Washington D.C., figure out how much you need to save.
 Then get a head start by putting your refund into a savings account for your trip!

 Get ahead of the game, and use your tax refund to buy or rent next semester’s textbooks.
 Chances are, you already know the classes you will be taking, and purchasing textbooks early means one less thing to worry about when classes begin.
 Plus, you’ll have time to search out the best deals and avoid any express shipping costs.

-Check out 9 Expenses Your First Credit Card Can Help You With In College to learn more ways your first credit card can help you in college!
+💳Is a credit card worth it?
+Check out 9 Expenses Your First Credit Card Can Help You With In College.